 Vacation trips tend to have a lot of activities.
 All these activities will require different gear.
 If you will be travelling to different destinations during the vacation you need small bags of essentials you will require.
 Imagine a situation where you are digging into your bag of clothes to get your headphones, not a good picture right?
 I recommend a day pack, waist pack, or shoulder bag for your few personal items.

 The few items I carry in my small backpack include a phone, a laptop, headphones, a camera, my chargers, a water bottle, chapsticks, lotions, and hand sanitisers.

 Ensure you carry the necessary type of clothes for your location.
 Consider the weather before packing.
-Carry light clothes, like sundresses, shorts, swimsuits, flip-flops, hats for a vacation during the summer.
+Carry light clothes, like sundresses, shorts, swimsuits, flip-flops, hats for a vacation during the summer (and, if you’re going to be spending time at the beach, these sand free towels from Evolve Travel Goods fold up to the size of a burrito, so will leave plenty of room in your bag).
 For the cold season carry heavy clothes like rain jackets, umbrellas, warm pyjamas, and wool socks.

 When travelling you will need to pack light but very crucial toiletry bag.
 You don’t have to carry the whole bottle of your lotion.
 You can get a 100 ml container and clear zip-top bags that can carry enough toothpaste, body lotions, face creams, shampoos, and conditioners.
 The following is a small list of things I always include in my toiletry bags: sunglasses, personal hygiene products, eye contacts, solutions and contact cases, sunscreens, and a well-labelled prescription medicine if any.
 The toiletries bag is especially essential if you are a picky person who may not be comfortable with some items provided where you will be staying.